Long-Range Graph Wavelet Networks: Discussion and Conclusion

 We revisited the limitations of wavelet GNNs constrained by polynomial approximations and introduced Long-Range Graph Wavelet Networks (\modelname{}), a hybrid design that couples polynomial aggregation with spectral corrections on truncated eigenspaces.
 This construction unifies local and global information flow within wavelet operators, while supporting both strict admissibility for theoretical guarantees and relaxed variants for empirical gains.

 Empirically, \modelname{} achieves state-of-the-art performance on long-range benchmarks and remains competitive on short-range tasks.
-More importantly, \modelname{} establishes wavelet-based filters as interpretable and theoretically grounded tools for graph learning, laying the foundation for adaptive and more expressive architectures.
+More importantly, \modelname{} establishes wavelet-based filters as interpretable and theoretically grounded tools for graph learning, laying the foundation for adaptive and more expressive architectures. \modelname{} currently assumes static graphs and fixed truncation levels.
+Extending it to dynamic graphs or adapting $k$ during training remains an open avenue.

 With \modelname{}, we aim to advance both the theoretical foundations and practical applications of wavelet-based long-range graph representation learning.